This safety defect can KILL or seriously injure you or your passengers

 A FREE loaner car, towing service or mobile repair in select locations may be available to assist with any inconvenience this repair may cause

-Call 1-888-546-1048 now to schedule your free repair
+Contact your local authorized dealer or call 1-888-546-1048 now to schedule your free recall repair

 ONGOING CUSTOMER NOTIFICATION EFFORTS[]